TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 1. **The ideal solution with zero downtime is to create a new cloud service in the same region and then deploy your service into that new cloud service.
 See [here](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures#solutions) for more details.**<br>
 2. Retry the deployment later.
 There might have been enough resources freed up on the cluster to allow the deployment or scaling request to succeed.
 This is the easiest option, but there is no assurance that the deployment will succeed later. <br>
 3. Delete both the production and staging slots from your cloud service, which will unpin the cloud service from a cluster, and then redeploy into that same cloud service.
 This will incur down time.<br>
 4. If redeploying doesn't work then you may be trying to deploy a combination of VM sizes that aren't supported in a single cluster.
-In this case you should try to use the VM size supported by cluster where your Cloud Service is pinned. <br>
+In this case you should try to use the VM size supported by cluster where your cloud service is pinned. <br>

 We apologize for any inconvenience this may have caused you.
 We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.<br>